Florian Zeller, French writer conquering global stage and screen - RFI

 Paris (AFP)

+His plays have been staged in more countries than any French writer of his generation, and now with an Oscar for his first film "The Father", he looks set for still greater success.

-In Britain, he is compared to one of his heroes, Harold Pinter, and in France, to his most fabled of predecessors.
+In Britain, he is likened to one of his heroes, Harold Pinter, and in France to the most fabled of his predecessors.

 "He is a child of Moliere," said French actor Pierre Arditi, who appeared in two of Zeller's plays, "The Truth" and "The Lie".